Setting Up with Amazon EC2

 Select HTTPS from the Type list, and make sure that Source is set to Anywhere (

 Select RDP from the Type list.
-In the Source box, ensure Custom is selected, and specify the public IP address of your computer or network in CIDR notation.
-To specify an individual IP address in CIDR notation, add the routing prefix
+In the Source box, choose My IP to automatically populate the field with the public IPv4 address of your local computer.
+Alternatively, choose Custom and specify the public IPv4 address of your computer or network in CIDR notation.
+To specify an individual IP address in CIDR notation, add the routing suffix

 203.0.113.25/32.
 If your company allocates addresses from a range, specify the entire range, such as

-For security reasons, we don't recommend that you allow RDP access from all IP addresses (
+For security reasons, we don't recommend that you allow RDP access from all IPv4 addresses (